 What are your go-to addresses for decor in Lyon?

-I regularly frequent the Puces du Canal and various other flea markets/car boot sales looking for pieces that provide our home with a sense of soul, I like it to be a reflection of our taste and not carbon-copy of a magazine photograph etc. My usual haunts are places I’ve been to several times and to which I am faithful.
-Bisson-Bruneel is a brand I really resonate with, it coincides with my definition of chic, simplicity and timelessness.
-I’m a fan of their contemporary fabrics, especially the wools and linens.
-Equally, I adore Boutique Maison Hand for everything; lighting, rugs, fabrics, fixtures, furniture and accessories.
-It’s faultless in its curation!
-For specific and special pieces I look to Galerie Nathalie Rives on Place Gailleton. it’s a beautiful space devoted to bespoke and exclusive design.
-Nathalie is an interior stylist with an eye for the extraordinary.
-Scandinavian shop Hyggelig on Rue Auguste Comte also has wonderful things and the website Les Enfants du Design is great too.
+I regularly frequent the Puces du Canal and various other flea markets/car boot sales looking for pieces that provide our home with a sense of soul, I like it to be a reflection of our taste and not a carbon-copy of a shop or a magazine.
+I tend to stay faithful to my usual haunts.
+Bisson-Bruneel is a brand that really resonates with me, it coincides with my definition of chic, simplicity and timelessness.
+I’m a fan of their woollen broadcloth, and highly contemporary linens, and their spirit of craftsmanship is always perfect.I also really like Maison Hand for lights, household linen, carpets and accessories, and their selection of furniture, in general, is flawless and timeless.
+For very specialised designer pieces, I love going to the Nathalie Rives gallery.
+She has an incomparable eye and taste in addition to being a true interior designer!
+Finally, there is also the Scandinavian shop Hyggelig, and the website Les Enfants du Design which offer pretty things.

 What about the places where you’d recommend we eat?